 Is it worth developing film after it has expired?

-Black and white film is more likely to still hold an image than color film, which has sensitive dyes that can fade.
+Black and white film is more likely to still hold an image than color film, which contains sensitive dyes that can fade.
 If in doubt, old color film can always be developed using a bleach bypass or in black and white so that the stable silver film grains are not bleached away.

 Why does film lose shadow detail over time?